St Andrew's First Aid: Further training

 There is also training in radio communications, as radios are used by members at many duties in order to help speed up communications, and better mobilise members and equipment in response to incidents.

 Duties

 The corps supplies members to duties across the country, ranging from village fêtes to international sporting events and music festivals.
-For example, St Andrew's provides cover at three of Scotland's largest stadia (Celtic Park, Hampden Park, Ibrox Stadium), as well as major festivals such as T in the Park and Live at Loch Lomond.
+For example, St Andrew's provides cover at two of Scotland's largest stadiums (Hampden Park, Ibrox Stadium), as well as major festivals such as TRNSMT and Live at Loch Lomond.